cloudtechner/chaos-engineering-tools/Litmuschaos/README.md

 # LitmusChaos

-* Open source cloud native chaos engineering framework
+LitmusChaos is an Open source cloud-native chaos engineering framework with cross-cloud support.
+It is a CNCF incubating project with adoption across several organizations.

 ## Features